Trading Glass

 This matters because drawdown duration destroys trading psychology.
 A 15% drawdown that resolves in a week is manageable.
 The same 15% drawdown stretching across three months of flat-to-negative equity erodes discipline, triggers revenge trading, and makes traders abandon sound systems prematurely.

-When evaluating Recovery Factor, always pair it with:
+When evaluating Recovery Factor, always pair it with metrics from Max Drawdown Rules and Ulcer Index:

 • Max Drawdown Duration: How many days/weeks from peak to recovery?